robocup-junior/rcj-soccersim/docs/docs/getting_started.md

 # How do I try this out?

-It's set up in 10 minutes!
+It's easy, you can set it up in about 10 minutes!
 (plus download time)

 ## Installation